vshanbha/graalpy-sentiment/README.md

    cd sentiment-analysis-app
    ```

-2. **Install Python dependencies:**
+2. **Optional: Install Python dependencies:**

-   It's a good idea to have a virtual environment for your Python project to manage dependencies:
+   This step is completely optional.
+However, if we want to modify the python code then it's a good idea to have a virtual environment for your Python project to manage dependencies:

    ```
    python3 -m venv .venv